andreaswallberg/GenomeLens/README.md

 * Flexible plotting options using a variety of marker types (e.g., dots, lines, areas) and customizable colors
 * Rich tooltips displaying complete TSV row data for individual points and gene feature details from GFF annotations
 * Control over data binning and sample sizes to optimize data loading and visualization performance and clarity
-* Export of visualizations as standalone, interactive HTML files for easy sharing without requiring GenomeLens
+* Export of visualizations as standalone interactive HTML files for easy sharing without requiring GenomeLens

 ## Implementation